Eventual-Inc/Daft/docs/source/user_guide/index.rst

     code you may wish to take a look at these resources:

     1. :doc:`../10-min`: Itching to run some Daft code?
 Hit the ground running with our 10 minute quickstart notebook.
-    2. :doc:`../api_docs/cheatsheet`: Quick reference to commonly-used Daft APIs and usage patterns - useful to keep next to your laptop as you code!
+    2. :doc:`cheatsheet`: Quick reference to commonly-used Daft APIs and usage patterns - useful to keep next to your laptop as you code!
     3. :doc:`../api_docs/index`: Searchable documentation and reference material to Daft's public Python API.

 Table of Contents